Tourism statistics - top holiday destinations

 - Data from February 2013.
 Most recent data: Further Eurostat information, Main tables and Database.

-This article takes a closer look at the destinations Europeans chose for their holidays in 2011, with a focus on outbound trips (trips outside the tourist's own country).
+This article takes a closer look at the destinations European Union (EU) residents chose for their holidays in 2011, with a focus on outbound trips (trips outside the tourist's own country).

 Main statistical findings